learn-co-curriculum/linux-env-setup/README.md

  - [ack-grep](http://beyondgrep.com/) - A more advanced tool to take the place of the `grep` (search) command in the terminal
  - [vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) - A terminal based text editor
- - [libgnome2-bin](https://developer.gnome.org/about/about.html.en) - Provides documentation for the GNOME desktop environment
+ - [libgnome2-bin](https://developer.gnome.org/about/about.html.en) - Provides documentation for the GNOME desktop environment and acts as a handy open tool.

 ## Setting file permissions